Pedro I, Emperor of Brazil/Pedro IV, King of Portugal

 Pedro around age 11; Credit – Wikipedia

-In 1807, when Pedro was nine-years-old, the Portuguese royal family moved to Brazil to escape the Napoleonic invasion and then remained in Brazil where Rio de Janeiro became the de facto capital of the Portuguese Empire.
+In 1807, when Pedro was nine years old, the Portuguese royal family moved to Brazil to escape the Napoleonic invasion and then remained in Brazil where Rio de Janeiro became the de facto capital of the Portuguese Empire.
 At that time, Brazil was ruled as a kingdom united with Portugal.
 Pedro was instructed in mathematics, political economy, logic, history, and geography.
 He was fluent in Portuguese, Latin, and French, could translate from English, and understood German.
-As an adult, Pedro would devote at least two hours of each day to studying and reading.
+As an adult, Pedro would devote at least two hours each day to studying and reading.

 Archduchess Maria Leopoldina of Austria; Credit – Wikipedia